radivot/myelo/CML/hahnel20/alphasNbetas/README.md

 ![](../../../docs/MIXK.png)

-Using an the clearance (CL, Q and Vp) parameterization  in mods/modCL.txt
+Using  the CL-Q-Vp parameterization in mods/modCL.txt

 ```
 ********** MODEL NAME